nicholas-leonard/dp/doc/index.md

 In the [Data tutorial](datatutorial.md), we explore different ways to wrap your own data into a DataSource so that it may be used with dp.

+A brief overview of Torch7, which includes some details about *dp*, is available via this [NVIDIA GTC Webinar video](http://on-demand.gputechconf.com/gtc/2015/webinar/torch7-applied-deep-learning-for-vision-natural-language.mp4).

 <a name="dp.packages"/>
 []()
 ## dp Packages ##